JasonBock/Rocks/docs/Overview.md

 }
 ```

-Here's how you create the mock, define its expected interactions, use the mock, and verify the expectations:
+There's two ways you can create a mock for this type.
+The first one uses `RockAttribute`.
+You define expected interactions, use the mock, and verify the expectations:

 ```csharp
 [assembly: Rock(typeof(IAmSimple), BuildType.Create)]